exerpteam/odin-drop-in/docs/design/SYSTEM_OVERVIEW.md

 ## 7. Future Development & Extensibility

-The ODIN Drop-in component has been designed with extensibility in mind to support a growing range of payment functionalities.

-*   **Planned Features:** Several enhancements and new features are planned beyond the initial MVP, including but not limited to:
-    *   Support for ACH (Bank Account) payments.
-    *   Enhanced theming capabilities.
-    *   Optional billing field configurations.
-    *   Management of payment agreements (Card-on-File / Recurring).
-*   **Architectural Support for Extensibility:**
-    *   New payment methods can be introduced by creating new Stencil web components within the `@exerp/odin-dropin-core` package, each handling the specific logic for that payment type (e.g., a new component for ACH that integrates with `OdinPay.createBankAccountForm()`).
-    *   The `@exerp/odin-dropin` facade can then be extended to expose new methods or configuration options for initializing and mounting these new components.
 *   **Detailed Backlog:** For a comprehensive list of planned features, enhancements, and their current status, please refer to the [Feature Backlog](../../planning/FEATURE_BACKLOG.md).
 This document will also serve as a starting point or link to more detailed design specifications for upcoming features as they are being developed.